-However, the consumer may wish to state different requirements, goal and contexts for objects of different properties.
-It is in that case necessary to distinguish the requirements, goal and contexts to be achieved for each set of objects with the same properties.
-Correspondingly, the combination of requirements, goals and constraints for each set of objects with the same properties is the Intent Expectation.
-Also the consumer may wish to distinguish the requirements, goal and context for different objects with the same properties, in this case, the combination of requirements, goals and constraints for each instance may be contained in a separate IntentExpectations or requirements, goals and constraints for the multiple instances may be combined in a single Intent Expectation.
+However, the consumer may wish to express different requirements, goals and contexts for objects with different properties.
+It is in that case necessary to distinguish the requirements, goals and contexts to be achieved for each set of objects with the same properties.
+Correspondingly, the combination of requirements, goals and contexts for each set of objects with the same properties is the Intent Expectation.
+Also the consumer may wish to distinguish the requirements, goals and contexts for different objects with the same properties, in this case, the combination of requirements, goals and contexts for each object instance may be contained in a separate Intent Expectationor requirements, goals and contexts for the multiple object instances may be combined in a single Intent Expectation.